The Unique Benefits of Enteric-Coated Multivitamins

 Covering multivitamin tablets with an enteric coating is a complex and expensive process.
 Because of that few manufacturers choose to go the extra distance and add it to their supplements, although they know it will improve their nutrient absorption rate.

 In my experience less than 5% of the multivitamins available on the market currently have such coating.
-Two great multivitamin supplements that are enteric-coated are Vitalizer Gold by Shaklee and Total Balance by Xtend-Life.
+One great multivitamin supplement that is enteric-coated is Total Balance by Xtend-Life.

-Not coincidentally these two products are on top of our list of recommended multivitamins.
-Xtend-Life and Shaklee are companies that invest a lot of money into R&D and constantly look for ways to make their supplements better.
+Not coincidentally this product is on top of our list of recommended multivitamins.
+Xtend-Life is a company that invests a lot of money into R&D and constantly looks for ways to make their supplements better.